 If you’ve ever seen a nurse on the job, you know that definition barely scratches the surface.
-A nurse is much more than just a nurse.
+A nurse is much more than "just a nurse" or the misguided nursing stereotypes that may spring to mind for some.
 And research from the Bureau of Labor Statistics (BLS) indicates that there are more nurses in healthcare than any other kind of professional—almost twice as many.2

 It’s no wonder you are curious about who they are.
 We dug into the research to give you a better picture of what the nursing workforce is like.

 Get Your Nursing School Questions Answered at a Nursing Information Session

 Any study on the demographics of people who comprise the nursing industry is going to be incomplete.
 Nurses are constantly coming and going all over the country in huge numbers.
 When studies attempt to get an idea of who nurses are—it is often through large, random sampling and questionnaires.
 That being said, these methods can still provide a solid picture of the nursing workforce.

 A large study by the National Council of State Boards of Nursing took a sample size of 148,684 Registered Nurses (RNs) and 151,928 Licensed Practical/Vocational Nurses (LPN/VNs) for their 2017 survey.
 The response rate was between 20 – 30 percent for RNs and LPNs.3

 They found some interesting statistics:

 Who is a Registered Nurse3

 - The average age of RNs is 51, consistent with findings from past years.